 Ballettikka Internettikka: Volks Net Ballet, 9 July 2006, Volksbühne Berlin, Live

-Štromajer and Zorman manipulated a semi-automatic flying cow and eleven robots dancing an internet ballet, MC Brane conducted an MP3 orchestra!
+Štromajer and Zorman manipulated a semi-automatic flying cow and eleven robots dancing the internet ballet, MC Brane conducted an MP3 orchestra!

-People's Internet Ballet furtively performed at - and secretly broadcasted from - the Toilet in Volksbühne, at Rosa-Luxemburg Square in Berlin, Germany (on Sunday, 9 July 2006 at 9 PM)
+People's Internet Ballet furtively performed at - and secretly broadcast from - the Toilet in Volksbühne, at Rosa-Luxemburg Square in Berlin, Germany (on Sunday, 9 July 2006 at 9 PM)

 - authors and performers: Igor Štromajer & Brane Zorman